openstack/kolla-ansible/doc/quickstart.rst

 Python Jinja2           2.6.0        none         On deployment host
 =====================   ===========  ===========  =========================

-Dependencies for the stable/newton branch and later (including master branch)
+Dependencies for the stable/newton are:
-are:

 =====================   ===========  ===========  =========================
 Component               Min Version  Max Version  Comment